andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 If you're looking at with Notepad, I recommend closing it after looking at it.

 Having trouble?
 In the qnamaker.ai portal:<br/>
-* did you "Save and Train" your QnA Maker Bot? (reflects changes you made)
+* Did you "Save and Train" your QnA Maker Bot? (reflects changes you made)
-* did you "Test" it? (make sure your utterances matches the intent you want)
+* Did you "Test" it? (make sure your utterances matches the intent you want)
-* did you "Publish" it? (makes it accessible)
+* Did you "Publish" it? (makes it accessible)

 iii) Configure the Sample to connect to your AI project